mbaumer/us_hep_funding/docs/_states/MD.md

 [Back to top](#top)
 ## MD-01 -- Rep. Andy Harris (R) -- [Wikipedia](https://en.wikipedia.org/wiki/MD-01)
 ### Committees
-Andy Harris is the #15 Democrat on the House Committee on Appropriations
+Andy Harris is the #15 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```